imbaky/Asl-to-Speech/README.md

 #### Python 2.7.10 and Python 3.5.1

+* Go to the link https://www.python.org/downloads/
+* Download Python 2.7.10 installer and install
+* Download Python 3.5.0 installer and install

 #### Nuance's Text-to-Speech API

+* Sign up a developper account on https://developer.nuance.com/public/index.php?task=home
+* Click on my account
+* Click on Sandbox Credentials
+* Copy the ID from the ANDROID section and save it somewhere on your computer.
+We will need it later.
+The ID look something like this: "ABCDEFG_youremail_email_com_20151111002244"
+* Copy the HTTP Client Applications key from the same page also save it somewhere on your computer.
+The app key looks something like this: c7db49a73431f7b33kf408abc4eba7062c339f37bd66ee2d7a3a3109fede0dc6b9566ded8865a0ba4b396510240d165040b688fd1c762b96b15c9faf3aac75f3

 #### Leap Motion Installer & SDK

+* Go to [Leap Motion](https://developer.leapmotion.com/downloads/skeletal-beta?platform=windows&version=2.3.1.31549)'s website and install the sdk.

 #### Myo Client and SDK

+* Go to [Myo](https://developer.thalmic.com/downloads)'s website and install the sdk.

 At this point, all the set ups should work and you can start to code.